dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Quantitative evaluation

-The most common way to evaluate language models quantitatively is the [perplexity](https://huggingface.co/docs/transformers/perplexity) score.
+The most common way to evaluate language models quantitatively is the [perplexity](https://huggingface.co/docs/transformers/perplexity) score on a test dataset.
+The better the model is at predicting the actually occurring words, the lower the perplexity.

+$$\text{perplexity} = 2^{-\frac{1}{N}\sum_{i=1}^N \log_2 P(w_i | c_i)}$$

 Compute the perplexity of your model on the validation set.

-$$\text{perplexity} = 2^{-\frac{1}{N}\sum_{i=1}^N \log_2 P(w_i | c_i)}$$

 <details>
 <summary><b>Hint</b>: An easy way to compute the perplexity.</summary>